gorillaframeai/GF_nodes/readme.md

 # RMBG-2.0 Background Removal Node for ComfyUI

-This custom node for ComfyUI provides advanced background removal capabilities using the briaai/RMBG-2.0 model.
+This custom node for ComfyUI provides advanced background removal capabilities using the briaai/RMBG-2.0 model and BEN2: Background Erase Network.
 It is designed to seamlessly integrate into the ComfyUI environment, offering users a powerful tool for image processing tasks.

 **Node name:** GFrbmg2
 **Author:** GorillaFrame